 Put the cake in your preheated oven and bake for approximately 55 minutes or until the pineapple starts to bubble up around the edges.
 The heat intensifies the pineapple flavor as it cooks.

 Remove the cake from the oven and allow it to cool for about half an hour before serving.
 It’s good when it’s slightly warmer than room temperature.
+But I like it cold too.

 This pineapple dump cake with brown sugar topping is absolutely delicious.
 So much so that you’d better make enough for people to have seconds.